KRISHNAKUMARPS2002/MERN-CHAT-APP/README.md

 This project is a real-time messaging application built with the MERN stack, Socket.io for real-time communication, TailwindCSS for styling, and Daisy UI for additional UI components.
 It features authentication with JWT, online user status tracking, global state management, error handling, and easy deployment.

-### Introduction

-This README provides an overview of the features, setup instructions, and deployment process for the Real-Time Messaging App.
-It includes essential information for setting up the environment variables, building the app, starting the server, and accessing the deployed application.

 ### Tech Stack